What does Chop Mean?

 Ordering length molding is a way to have inventory of frame molding that is not committed to a size.
 You would be required to cut (miter) the molding yourself.
 The price is much less; however, do consider these factors:

 - In the case of wood, the length of the sticks of molding is as the tree grows.
-I know that sounds silly, but some sticks of molding may be 8 feet 4 inches long and some may be 12 feet 1 inch long.
-The sticks of moldings can be left in their original long length (approximately 8 feet to 12 feet) and either shipped motor freight or picked up.
+I know that sounds silly, but some sticks of molding may be 8 feet 4 inches long and some may be 10 feet 2 inches long.
+The sticks of moldings can be left in their original long length and either shipped motor freight or picked up.
 But remember the motor freight guerillas!

 - Also consider that all wood moldings can and do contain minor imperfections (such as knots).
 They are rare, but they do exist.
 Another industry standard is to give an allowance of one foot for each imperfection.The imperfection can be in the middle of your 7 foot stick; you, as a framer, must work around these factors.